 Ambia Obituaries

-It was written by Peoria Journal Star on April 8th, 2017 that Patricia Joan "Joan" Bollinger (Elliott) died in Tremont, Illinois.
+It was revealed by Peoria Journal Star on April 8th, 2017 that Patricia Joan "Joan" Bollinger (Elliott) passed away in Tremont, Illinois.
 Ms. Bollinger was 88 years old and was born in Ambia, IN.
-Send flowers to express your sorrow and honor Patricia Joan "Joan"'s life.
+Send flowers to express your sympathy and honor Patricia Joan "Joan"'s life.

-It was revealed by Union Banner on April 22nd, 2015 that Otto J Jr Koerber died in Carlyle, Illinois.
+It was noted by Union Banner on April 22nd, 2015 that Otto J Jr Koerber passed on in Carlyle, Illinois.
 Koerber was 87 years old and was born in Ambia, IN.
-Send flowers to share your condolences and honor Otto J Jr's life.
+Send flowers to express your sorrow and honor Otto J Jr's life.

-It was reported by Centralia Sentinel on April 16th, 2015 that Otto J Jr Koerber passed away in Centralia, Illinois.
+It was revealed by Centralia Sentinel on April 16th, 2015 that Otto J Jr Koerber perished in Centralia, Illinois.
 Koerber was 87 years old and was born in Ambia, IN.
 Send flowers to express your sympathy and honor Otto J Jr's life.

-It was disclosed on February 23rd, 2012 that Charles Homer Cole died in Portsmouth, Virginia.
+It was disclosed on February 23rd, 2012 that Charles Homer Cole passed away in Portsmouth, Virginia.
 Cole was 78 years old and was born in Ambia, IN.
-Send flowers to express your sorrow and honor Charles Homer's life.
+Send flowers to express your sympathy and honor Charles Homer's life.

 History